ZoeZoLai/refactor693callstack/README.md

 ## 🏗️ Architecture

-The project follows **Call Stack Principles** with clean dependency injection, single responsibility design, and clear separation of concerns:
+The project follows **Call Stack Principles** with clean dependency injection, single responsibility design, and clear separation of concerns. **All global variables have been eliminated** in favor of explicit parameter passing through the call stack.

 ### 🎯 **Architecture Overview**